uncefact/tests-untp/packages/untp-playground/README.md

 NEXT_PUBLIC_IMAGE_PATH: /untp-playground/_next/image
 ```

-GitHub cicd workflow requires the following secrets:

-1. PULUMI_AWS_SECRET_KEY_ID
-1. PULUMI_AWS_SECRET_ACCESS_KEY

-AWS credentials will be replaced with OIDC role in AWS account, Pulumi config encryption has be changed to awskms.
+GitHub OIDC is configured in AWS account for GitHub Actions workflow to assume and run the deployment using Pulumi.
+Pulume security prodiver for config is set to awskms.
+The same backend state bucket and kms key are used for both test and prod Pulumi stacks.

 End-points: